Ch 33: Post 9/11 GI Bill

 Certain periods do not count, such as active duty as an officer pursuant to certain agreements or as a result of defective enlistment and induction.

 There are three kinds of educational benefits: tuition benefits, housing stipends, and an allowance for books.
-Benefit amounts are based on the amount of time a veteran has served in the military.
+Benefits are paid at a percentage, based on the amount of time a veteran has served on active duty other than training.

 Recipients may not receive an amount for tuition and fees that exceeds the maximum in-state amount of established charges at the most expensive public school in that state.
 That amount is further reduced for part-time study (i.e., half-time or less) if the actual charges are less than the educational benefit would otherwise be.
 The maximum allowance for books, supplies, equipment, and other educational costs is $1,000 per academic year, paid proportionately by term.